News for the Week of:

 Our next Vestry meeting will take place on Tuesday, December 12 to avoid colliding with any Christmas festivities.

-Media Ministry: Megan Turnquist (Audio), Mark Piroch (Camera), Amy Healey (FB Greeter)
+Media Ministry: Jacob Farmer (Audio), June Coyne (Camera), Lorraine Painter (FB Greeter)

-Those who suffer in mind, body, or spirit: especially for Sarah Booten, Susan Folwell, Kristine Richards, Patricia & Charles Simokaitis, Sr., Carol Reese, and for those whose hurt, burdens, and fears go unspoken.
+Those who suffer in mind, body, or spirit: especially for Chay Perdue, John Cruz, Bobbi, Lark Syrris, Sarah Booten, Susan Folwell, Kristine Richards, Patricia & Charles Simokaitis, Sr., and for those whose hurt, burdens, and fears go unspoken.

 For those on our long-term prayer list: Carl Youngberg, Noel McGraw, Ora & Eugene Washington, Helen LoRusso, Jane Dobrowski, Chester Richard, Peg Deppe, Ken Reid, Kirsten Rehnberg, Debi Armstrong, Suzanne Shear, Ann J, James Guite, Nina Chinn, Jim Crandall, Lionel Edes, Clara Maddox, Kamila and Kathy, Mary Logue